-Lucky you, you made a delicious batch of homemade waffles and you have some leftover!
-Now you are asking yourself, how exactly does one go about freezing waffles?
+Lucky you, you made a delicious batch of homemade waffles and you have some leftovers!
+Now you are asking yourself, how do you go about freezing waffles, anyway?
 Also, what is the best way to reheat frozen waffles?

 Before you go about freezing waffles, you first have to go about making waffles in the first place!